Snowflake MCS/EHS community

 The Forest Service does prescribed burnings in the forests south of Snowflake every fall.
 Even though the forests are at least thirty miles away, the smoke can be bothersome when carried up by the wind.

 The Arizona Department of Transportation sprays along highway 77 and Interstate 40 once every spring.
-No other roads are sprayed.
+All county roads are mowed, none are sprayed.

 The climate is too dry for large-scale farming.
 Open land is used for free-range cattle instead.
 There is some small-scale irrigation farming around the town of Snowflake.